Otezla® Commercial: Live in the Moment | Otezla® (apremilast) for PsO

 On-screen Text:

-For more information about cost, visit Otezla.com or call
+For more information about cost, visit Otezla.com or call 1-844-4OTEZLA

-© 2025 Amgen Inc. All rights reserved.
-Amgen®
+Amgen logo ©2025 Amgen Inc. All rights reserved.

 Pay as little as $0*

-Did you know you may be eligible to pay as little as $0 per month through the Otezla Co-Pay Program?
+Did you know you may be eligible to pay as little as $0 per month with the Otezla Co-Pay Program?
 For eligible, commercially insured patients, your co-pay can be applied to deductible, co-insurance, and co-payment,* and is available regardless of your income level.

 First-time co-pay card user?
 Find out more about how it works, and how it can help.